 Once the technical character has been acquired, it is then required to demonstrate that the invention meets the three patentability requirements which are novelty, inventive step and susceptibility to industrial application, as defined in articles L.611-11, L.611-14 and L.611-15 CPI respectively.

 Since the enforcement of the PACT Law in France in May 2020, all French patent applications that have been filed on May 22, 2020 and onwards are examined and can be awarded a patent if they meet not only the novelty requirement but also the inventive step requirement.
-The same requirement also applies at the EPO according to art.
-56 EPC.
+The same requirement also applies at the EPO according to article 56 EPC.

 The technical character is reflected in the inventive step requirement since an invention provides a technical solution to a technical problem.
 In other words, inventive step cannot be demonstrated without implying any technical character.